 As a recap, luxury watch retailers often find that there is a shortage on certain designs.
 As a result, they maintain a list of people who are interested in buying that design.
 While we commonly refer to this as a "wait list," it is actually a "priority list," as emphasized by Stephen Foskett of Grail Watch.
 This is a distinction with a difference.
 On a wait list, the queue proceeds in order.
 First person gets a watch, then the next, then the next.
 In a priority list, those who are further down the list may get bumped up in the line due to some other consideration.

 VK is asking for complete transparency on those considerations.
-Toes on a line.
 This would be good, because it would reduce uncertainty.
 I am generally in favor of full transparency.
 It makes markets work better.
 But, one of the considerations used by watch retailers is quite possibly illegal.
 They almost certainly have their toes on the line of legality.
 Which is why they will never explicitly spell out their allocation process.

 VK points out that we live in a capitalist society, which is certainly true in the United States.
 Well, strictly speaking, America is a mixed economy.
 Government does own certain factors of production (fire stations and military bases, for example) and does also produce services.
 We haven't privatized the militarity in its entirety (yet).
 Another key aspect to a capitalist society is laws.
 Without laws you have anarchy, which isn't capitalism (although some people seem to equate the two).
 Laws establish rights and the limits to what private enterprise can do.
 Good laws encourage competition, because competition is socially desirable.

 Some of the laws that encourage competition are called antitrust laws.
-One type of tying.
 They discourage certain abusive practices, like price fixing, that undermine competition and harm society.
 Not all antitrust laws are equally effective at this, but they are out there.
 One abusive practice is called tying.
 The US Department of Justice defines tying as follows: "Tying exists when the seller of a product requires his purchasers to take another product as well."
 I won't go into all of the case law regarding tying, but it is clear that law does not cast a favorable eye on this practice.
 If you have a $40,000 watch budget and have to spend $30,000 on three watches you don't want (maybe Oyster Perpetuals) in order to get the one you do want, like a Submariner, then this weakens competition.
 Without the tying, the collector could have just spent the $30,000 at competitors.
 The tying softens competition.

 In terms of the watch industry, a priority list that bumps buyers higher in line based upon purchase history, for example, is arguably tying.
 Provided it is never explicitly written down, though, it would be difficult to prove a retailer is actually doing this.
 Which is exactly why I would not expect retailers to write that one down.
 They may do it, but they'll do everything they can to avoid self-incrimination.